LinusKameni/Smart-Watch/README.md

 # Smart-Watch
 This repository represents the source code for a LILYGO T-WATCH.
 Three main functionalities have been integrated:
-A running mode, which can be activated while jogging and measures the covered distance, as well as calculates the calorie consumption.
+A running mode, which can be activated while jogging to measure the covered distance, as well as to calculate the calorie consumption.
 A timer mode that starts a vibration alarm when the timer expires.
 A memory mode, which is a memory game based on "Simon Says".